Are you looking for the ultimate 4 days in Paris itinerary?

 You may climb up to her elevation levels, or even to the top, but that is 1,665 steps.
 Up for the challenge?

-If you don’t want to walk up, you may ride up in the elevator which most people choose to do.
-Be aware, lines are extremely long from morning till night, most days, and you will be far better off purchasing tickets before you arrive.
+You can also ride up in the elevator which most people choose to do.
+Be aware that lines are extremely long most days, and you will be far better off purchasing tickets before you arrive.

-To photograph lasting memories of the Eiffel Tower during 4 days in Paris stroll across the street to the merry-go-round, (there’s a souvenir stand there!) or walk across the Seine River to the Trocadero Palace, built into the side of a hill, which affords EPIC shots of the Eiffel Tower.
+To photograph lasting memories of the Eiffel Tower, stroll across the street to the merry-go-round or walk across the Seine River to the Trocadero Palace, built into the side of a hill.

 Where To Stay Near The Eiffel Tower: